wmcbrine/PDCurses/sdl2/README.md

 Acknowledgements
 ----------------

-The original SDL port was provided by William McBrine.
+Original SDL port was provided by William McBrine

-The initial SDL2 support patch was created by Laura Michaels.

-The SDL2 port was put together and further developed by Robin Gustafsson.
+SDL2 modifications by Laura Michaels and Robin Gustafsson